newtheatre/history-project/_shows/98_99/out_for_a_duck.md

 ---
-title: Out for a duck
+title: Out for a Duck
 season: In House
 period: Spring
 season_sort: 230